NYSE:

 On July 6, 2021 McEwen Mining announced the creation of the wholly-owned subsidiary, McEwen Copper Inc., which holds 100% interests in the Los Azules project in Argentina and in the Elder Creek exploration property in Nevada.
 Both assets are subject to a 1.25% net smelter return (NSR) royalty payable to McEwen Mining.

 In 2022 we have resolved the critical issue of road access to Los Azules by the development of a lower altitude access road that provides us with the opportunity for year-round work at the site.
-The diagram below illustrates the important elevation difference between our exploration road (shown in blue) that allows 5 to 6-month access to site and our new access road (shown in orange) that, in combination, will provide 12-month access.
+The diagram below illustrates the important elevation difference between our exploration road (shown in blue) that allows a 5 to 6-month access to site and our new access road (shown in orange) that, in combination, will provide 12-month access.
 Having two roads into Los Azules represents an important development for the project, making it safer, less expensive and faster to advance and complete our fieldwork.

 • Improving the confidence in the resource by converting Inferred mineral resources to the Indicated category